Vlad-404/travel_experiences/README.md

 ![Desktop Demo](https://res.cloudinary.com/drtxn8d5t/image/upload/v1598650877/multisite_cre0ej.png "Desktop Demo")

 Welcome to **TRAVEL EXPERIENCES!** Have you ever visited a place you just have to tell everyone about?
 Or maybe you just want some inspiration on where to travel?
 Travel Experiences page is just for you.
-On this page you have the bragging rights and you are welcome to explore others experiences.
+On this page you have the bragging rights and you are welcome to explore others' experiences.

 Contents: